rick12000/vocalance/README.md

    git clone https://github.com/rick12000/vocalance.git
    ```

-2. **Create a Python 3.11 environment using your environment manager of choice.
+2. **Create a Python 3.11.0 environment using your environment manager of choice.
 Then with that environment activated:**

-    - **Go to repository directory:**
+    - **Go to the repository directory:**
       ```bash
       cd vocalance
       ```